sammi-turner/Arcolinux-DWM-Rice/README.md

 Note that this change will only activate after logging back in.

-5. Replace the existing dotfiles with the ones in this repo and make the following scripts executable, with the possible exeption of
+5. Replace the existing dotfiles with the ones in this repo, with the possible exeption of

 ```
 .config/user-dirs.locale